Clanwilliam Cedar Facts

 - The somewhat unique term of the Clanwilliam Cedar serves as one of the most often used common names for a remarkable species of tree.
 The truly marvelous variety of flora also goes by the alternate common name of the Clanwilliam cypress.

-- Its scientific name, meanwhile, remains that of the nearly unpronounceable Widdringtonia wallichii.
+- The scientific name for it, meanwhile, remains that of the nearly unpronounceable Widdringtonia wallichii.
 Whichever term an individual chooses to employ to speak of it, though, several facts about this tree distinguish it from other species.

-- In fact, researchers presently know of only five small groupings of the plant in existence.
-Since its numbers remain so few, the IUCN understandably lists the marvelous work of Nature as Critically Endangered on its Red List.
+- In fact, researchers presently know of only five small groupings of the intriguing plant in existence.
+Since its numbers remain so few, the IUCN understandably lists the marvelous work of Nature as Critically Endangered on its Red List of Threatened Species.

 - For the moment, its most immediate threat appears to be that of ongoing habitat loss.
 Nonetheless, the Clanwilliam Cedar must also be considered to facing the same threat as species around the world.
 That consists of the effects of climate change.